 Let’s go through what these rules usually are:

-Chickens must be fed certified organic or natural feed, which means the feed is grown without synthetic pesticides, fertilizers, or genetically modified organisms (GMOs).
+Chickens must be fed certified organic or natural feed.
+Means the feed is grown without synthetic pesticides, fertilizers, or genetically modified organisms (GMOs).

-The feed should consist primarily of grains, such as corn and soybeans, that are organically produced, or you can feed them ready-made organic chicken feed.
+The feed should consist primarily of grains, such as corn and soybeans.
+That are organically produce, or you can feed them ready-made organic chicken feed.

 Organic chickens must have access to the outdoors, where they can engage in pecking, scratching, and foraging.

-This outdoor space should be managed according to organic standards, with soil free from prohibited substances and access to fresh air and sunlight.
+This outdoor space should be manage according to organic standards, with soil free from prohibited substances and access to fresh air and sunlight.

 Antibiotics and growth hormones are prohibited in organic chicken production.
 Instead, organic farmers use natural methods to promote chicken health.